Smoked Meatloaf Poblano Offers Interesting Flavor

 * * * * *

-My Smoked Meatloaf Poblano
+Smoked Meatloaf Poblano In a Char-Broil Gas Smoker

-I discovered that the poblano peppers don't seem to have the slight bitterness that cooked green peppers have, and the poblano pepper-heat is barely discernible.
+I discovered that the poblano peppers don't seem to have the slight bitterness that cooked green peppers have, and the poblano pepper heat is barely discernible.

 This one was cooked in my Char-Broil propane smoker, which has been working well here in the South-Arizona desert.
 But the daytime outdoor temperatures have averaged in the 80's here so far this winter.
-I'm looking forward to finding out how well a smoked poblano meatloaf will cook when the ambient temperature is in the 50's.
+I'm looking forward to finding out how well smoked meatloaf poblano will cook when the ambient temperature is in the 50's.

 Enjoy the following pictures of my meatloaf cooking adventure below.